scottvr/retree/README.md

         ├──     bleh.py*
         └──     somedir
 ```
-So now it honestly answers how to wccomplish it using bash, with no external requirements.
+So now it honestly answers how to accomplish it using bash, with no external requirements.

 ### Also included is a Python tool that takes stdin and does the needful. for example
 ```bash